-Nominations are now open – click here to enter
+Nominations are now open for 2023 Click here to nominate

 Rationale for ALAs

 Applied Learning assists students to develop vocational skills while completing secondary school.
-This includes the Victorian Certificate of Applied Learning (VCAL), Vocational Education and Training in Schools (VETiS) programs or School-Based Apprenticeships and Traineeships (SBATs).
+This includes the Victorian Certificate of Applied Learning (VCAL), VCE Vocational Major (VM), Victorian Pathways Certificate (VPC), Vocational Education and Training in Schools (VET) programs or School-Based Apprenticeships and Traineeships (SBATs).

 The ALAs provide a point of recognition for student progress in any of the above programs.
 Teachers/trainers, coordinators, schools, education providers and employers are also recognised for their positive contribution to applied learning throughout the year.